LibraryCarpentry/lc-git/episodes/05-github-pages.md

 teaching: 15
 exercises: 20
 questions:
-- "what is GitHub Pages?"
+- "What is GitHub Pages?"
 objectives:
 - "set up a website using Github Pages"
 - "share work and collaborate using GitHub"